Libertree/libertree/specification.md

 Like created at the requester.

 Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the Liker.
 Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the given comment.
+Requesters SHOULD send a request matching the "missing" parameter of the "NOT FOUND" response.

 Responders MAY respond with a REJECTED code for any reason, and such a response MAY be accompanied by an explanatory message.
 When a COMMENT-LIKE request is rejected,